ThomasGsp/HyperProxmox/README.md

 * Object :   Massive LXC CT / KVM deployment and management system for Proxmox clusters.
 * Information :
 This project is currently in active development.
-You shouldn't use in production mode, use at your risks !
+You shouldn't use in production mode or... use at your risks !

 * Proxmox version supported: 3.x/4.x/5/x

 ## Version informations:
 * Provide:
-    - Basic web interface to list instances, nodes and clusters (with details)
+    - Basic web interface to list instances, nodes and clusters
-    - Basic instance management by the web interface(stop/start/restart...)
+    - Basic instance management (stop/start/restart...)
-    - Proxmox data crawler
+    - Data crawler
-    - API for the system management and data
+    - API
     - Encipher the critical data (cluster access)
     - LDAP authentication for web interface
     - Group & cluster viewing in web interface

+* In progress:
+    - Advanced logs system
+    - Purge old data

 * Not provide:
     - Advanced security **(Not API authentication - DO NOT EXPOSE API WITHOUT AN AUTHENTICATION PROXY)**
     - Instance deployment
-    - Advanced logs system
-    - Purge data system
     - Lot of others things

 ## Requirement: